 The preparation of our consolidated financial statements in accordance with the Generally Accepted Accounting Principles in the United States of America (GAAP) requires us to make significant judgments, estimates, and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 We base our judgments, estimates, and assumptions on historical experience and on various other factors believed to be reasonable under the circumstances.
 Actual results could differ materially from these estimates.
 We evaluate our judgments, estimates, and assumptions on a regular basis and make changes accordingly.
-We believe that the judgments, estimates, and assumptions involved in valuing our investments in life insurance policies and evaluating deferred taxes have the greatest potential impact on our consolidated financial statements and accordingly believe these to be our critical accounting estimates.
+We believe that the judgments, estimates, and assumptions involved in valuing our investments in life insurance policies, the assessment for potential impairment of equity investments, the need for an allowance for loan loss on our financing receivables from affiliate, and evaluating deferred taxes have the greatest potential impact on our consolidated financial statements and accordingly believe these to be our critical accounting estimates.
 Below we discuss the critical accounting policies associated with these estimates as well as certain other critical accounting policies.